 Myth: A student must major in something "practical" or marketable.

 Truth:Students should follow their own interests and passions.

 Myth: Picking your major means picking the career you will have forever.

 Truth: That's not true anymore.
 "Major" does not necessarily mean "career", and it is not unusual for a student to change majors.
 Many students change majors after gaining more information about specific fields of study and career fields of interest.
-Many students end up doing something very different than originally planned, so don't freak out when they come up with an outrageous or impractical career idea.
+Many students end up doing something very different than originally planned, so don't freak out when they come up with an outrageous career idea.
 Chances are plans will develop and change.
 It's okay to change majors-and careers.

 It's okay to make suggestions about majors and career fields, but let your student be the ultimate judge of what's best.